abelsinx/Record-Filter/README.md

 POSSIBLE IMPROVEMENTS:
 - The program could take an imput of the order in which the user wants to sort the output.
 That would make it more practical.
 - Efficiency, as it is always something that can improve.

+PS:
+I added 2 files to test the program.

+Franklin Nunez